 1965: Manfred Mann’s fourth American album, Mann Made, was released in the US following its release in the UK a month earlier.

 1965: Small Faces released their second official song, “I’ve Got Mine.”
 Despite positive press in Britain, it failed to chart.

 1966: Eight weeks after the debut of their television series, the Monkees had the #1 single in the US with their debut single, “Last Train to Clarksville.”

 1970: Atlantic Records released “Immigrant Song” by Led Zeppelin as a single in the US with “Hey, Hey, What Can I Do” as its B-side.
 The song was reportedly inspired by the band’s first stop on their 1970 tour in Reykjavík, Iceland.

 1971: Elton John’s fourth studio album, Madman Across the Water, was released.

 1974: The Eagles released “Best of My Love,” the third single from their third studio album, On the Border.
 It later became the band’s first of five single to go to the top of the Billboard Hot 100.

-1977: Tom Petty & the Heartbreakers first appeared on the Billboard Hot 100 with “Breakdown,” the first single from their eponymous debut album.
+1977: Tom Petty and the Heartbreakers first appeared on the Billboard Hot 100 with “Breakdown,” the first single from their eponymous debut album.

-1988: The Beach Boys had their first #1 single in 22 years with “Kokomo,” the first single from their twenty-sixth album, Still Cruisin’.
+1988: The Beach Boys had their first #1 single in twenty-two years with “Kokomo,” the first single from their twenty-sixth studio album, Still Cruisin’.

 2000: U2 topped the UK chart with their tenth studio album, All That You Can’t Leave Behind.
 The LP reached #3 in the US and was the group’s first not to reach #1 since The Unforgettable Fire in 1984.